SWaeldchen/swaeldchen.github.io/_art/video_games.md

 <br><br>
 [**Gerry Wins (LD35)**](https://web.archive.org/web/20160501063822/http://ludumdare.com/compo/ludum-dare-35/?action=preview&uid=11335)

-Gerry Wins! is a game about the democratic process in the animal kingdom. [<span style="color:blue" font-weight:bold>Playable Web-Link</span>](https://bubu1.eu/LD35-Gerry-Wins/)
+Gerry Wins! is a game about the democratic process in the animal kingdom. <a style="font-weight:bold" href="https://bubu1.eu/LD35-Gerry-Wins/">Playable Web-Link</a>

 The player is tasked with designing new districts to ensure his supported candidate wins the general elections, see [Gerrymendering](https://de.wikipedia.org/wiki/Gerrymandering).